Asthma

 The most serious of these is known as an ‘asthma attack’ where the sufferer struggles to breathe.
 An asthma attack needs to be treated promptly and if you have prescribed medication for asthma and it is not working, you must seek immediate medical help.

-Symptoms are often caused by inflammation and narrowing of the small airways in the lungs, making it difficult to get air in/out of the lungs.
-Children with asthma often find it’s harder to breathe out than breathe in.
-The narrowing of the airways is also responsible for the tight chest, wheezy breathing and coughing that children with asthma experience, particularly at night.
 Asthma symptoms may not be present every day: many children, especially those of preschool age, only have symptoms when there is a trigger such as a cough or cold.
 Nowadays, such children are not diagnosed with asthma but ‘wheezing’, as at least half will grow out of their wheezing as they become older.
-In other children there is inflammation in the airways which needs treatment every day.
-So it important to always keep rescue medication to hand and where possible avoid triggers wherever possible.
+For some children there is inflammation in the airways which needs daily treatment.
+Therefore, it is important to always keep rescue medication to hand and avoid triggers wherever possible.

-Asthma may be diagnosed using a symptom history; in older children, tests such as peak flow (which measures how effectively the lungs are working) can also be helpful.
+Asthma may be diagnosed using a symptom history; in older children, tests such as peak flow or spirometry (which measures how effectively the lungs are working) can also be helpful.
 Allergy skin prick tests, blood tests, chest x-ray and simple lung function tests (all dependent upon age of the child) may also be carried out to aid diagnosis.

-Asthma treatment depends upon the individual.
-Most children are treated with an inhaler.
-There are two types, one is called a ‘reliever’ (used to make it easier to breathe) and one is called a ‘preventer’ (taken every day, even when you are well, to help the stop the inflammation in the airways).
-Often, both types are needed at different times.
-Inhalers come in a variety of colours and shapes and some people call them ‘pumps’ or ‘puffers’.
+0ne is called a ‘reliever’ (used to make it easier to breathe) and one is called a ‘preventer’ (taken every day, even when you are well, to help the stop the inflammation in the airways).

 Most children and even adults with asthma are given ‘spacers’ as they help ensure that the medicine gets to the lungs.
 This is particularly important with ‘preventer’ medicines.

 Your healthcare professional will often recommend using a spacer device with the inhaler.
-This is because: It can be tricky coordinating breathing with pushing the inhaler; spacers allow the medicine to be given independently of activating the inhaler.
+This is because it can be tricky coordinating breathing with pushing the inhaler; spacers allow the medicine to be given independently of activating the inhaler.

 The spacer also allows more of the medicine to enter the lungs (which may mean your child needs less medicine overall, which can reduce side effects).
 Many hospitals now use spacers for asthma attacks, rather than nebulisers, for this reason.

-A spacer device fits over the end of the inhaler so that when the inhaler is released the medication stays in the spacer for the child to breathe it in.
-Ask your doctor or nurse how to look after and clean the spacer.
-Mild asthma symptoms can be controlled with the use of an inhaler with minimal disruption to daily activities.
-It is important to ensure that both you and your child understand how to use the inhaler (and spacer) correctly, otherwise insufficient medication may be given and the treatment might not work.
 For babies and young children, a face mask is usually provided to use with the spacer.
-You can get your baby/child to be more co-operative when using these devices by distracting them whilst administering and also by letting them role play with dolls, etc. If you are concerned that your child is having difficulty in using their inhaler and may not be inhaling the medication properly, check with your doctor or nurse.
+You can get your baby/child to be more co-operative when using these devices by distracting them whilst administering and by letting them role play with dolls, etc. If you are concerned that your child is having difficulty in using their inhaler and may not be inhaling the medication properly, check with your doctor or nurse.
 The nurse may ask your child to demonstrate how they take their treatment by using a dummy inhaler.
 The nurse can then discuss technique and any improvements that need to be made.

 Make sure any medication is taken as prescribed and on a regular basis.
 As children get older and more independent, you may need to give them gentle reminders.
-(It may be useful to explain that if medicine is not taken regularly as prescribed then asthma symptoms can start to flare up, so preventers need to be taken even when your child is feeling well).
+It may be useful to explain that if medicine is not taken regularly as prescribed then asthma symptoms can start to flare up, so preventers need to be taken even when your child is feeling well.

 Always call your GP if you think your child’s symptoms are becoming worse and they are using their reliever inhaler more than usual (more than three to four times a week).
-A stepwise approach is prescribed where the use of medication may be stepped up or down according to need.

 Nebulisers are sometimes used to treat emergency situations where asthma has become out of control.
 They used to be used in children experiencing a particularly severe attack of asthma, but research has shown that inhalers used with a spacer are as effective as nebulisers in delivering medicine.
 Nebulisers continue to be used by ambulance crews, some GPs and in A&E departments, as they allow oxygen to be given at the same time.
-However, a hospital may use an inhaler with spacer instead as doing so may allow the child to be discharged from hospital sooner.
+However, a hospital may use an inhaler with spacer instead, as doing so may allow the child to be discharged from hospital sooner.

 A patient using steroids should be monitored carefully and receive regular check-ups.
 However, low doses of steroids can be given very safely.
 It has been seen that many children’s lives have been saved through the use of steroids in allergy management, for instance, through the use of asthma inhalers.